-- a. the formal allegation(s) and those that are admitted by the member, firm, affiliate or relevant person; - b. the proposed sanction(s) and any costs order; and - c. any conditions of settlement and which has appended to it a proposed settlement order.
+- a. the formal allegation(s) and those that are admitted by the member, firm, affiliate or relevant person; - b. the proposed sanction(s) and any costs order; and - c. any conditions of settlement, and which has appended to it a draft settlement order.

-Settlement Chair means any member of the Disciplinary Committee who has been approved by the RACAC to act as a Tribunal Chair to consider whether to approve proposed settlement orders.
+Settlement Chair means any member of the Tribunals Committee who has been approved by the RACAC to act as a Tribunal Chair and who has been appointed to consider whether to approve a proposed settlement agreement.

-settlement order is an order which may be made by a Settlement Chair on behalf of the Disciplinary Committee in accordance with Disciplinary Bye-law 11.8 in relation to one or more formal allegations referred to the Disciplinary Committee by the Conduct Committee or the Conduct Department, and which specifies one or more of the orders (including any costs order) available to the Disciplinary settlement order application means an application to a Settlement Agreement Chair to make a settlement order in accordance with Disciplinary Bye-law 11.8, which contains the information and documentation specified in IDR 47.3.
+settlement order is an order which may be made by a Settlement Chair on behalf of the Tribunals Committee in accordance with Disciplinary Bye-law 11.8 in relation to one or more formal allegations referred to the Tribunals Committee by the Conduct Committee or the Conduct Department, and which specifies one or more of the orders (including any costs order) available to the Tribunals Committee in respect of the member, firm, affiliate or relevant person under Disciplinary Bye-laws 11.1 and 11.3(a).

+settlement order application means an application to a Settlement Chair to make a settlement order in accordance with Disciplinary Bye-law 11.8, which contains the information and documentation specified in IDR 46.3.